Scanner Cop: Production

-Directed by Pierre David, who is better known as the producer of various psycho-thrillers including the original Scanners.

-Written by George Sanders and John Bryant Hedberg based on a story by Pierre David.

-The 25th Anniversary DVD release contains a thorough 30 minute documentary on the making of the movie.
+The film was the directorial debut of Pierre David, whom had produced the first three Scanners films as well as David Cronenberg's Videodrome.

+Unlike the previous films, which were all shot in Canada, Scanner Cop was shot in the United States with an American cast.
+Filming took place in Los Angeles.

 Release

 The film was released on VHS and LaserDisc by Republic Pictures.
 A DVD has been released in Canada, along with the sequel Scanners: The Showdown (also known as Scanner Cop 2).

 The film along with Scanners: The Showdown was released on 4K Ultra HD and Blu-ray from Vinegar Syndrome in a double feature set on May 28, 2021.

 Reception

 Empire rated it 2/5 stars and described it as a "moderately enjoyable horror movie, that suffers for its cast and script".
 TV Guide rated it 2/4 stars and wrote that the film "works as a solid exploitation item", though it criticized the police procedural aspects.
 Glenn Kenny of Entertainment Weekly, in an article critiquing recent direct-to-video releases, rated it D+ and called the plot an excuse for "gruesome special effects".

 Writing for Bloody Disgusting, Daniel Baldwin praised the film for taking the Scanners series in a new direction, describing it as "a tightly-written and paced cop thriller".
 Moira gave the film two stars, found it not a dire as the other films in the franchise, and it was competently made but otherwise found it pedestrian.